camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 - The mandatory `jti` claim as defined in [RFC7519 section 4.1.7](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.7).
 - The mandatory `scope` claim that MUST contain a [Purpose](#purpose) and CAMARA scope values.

+Authentication of the client is optional, when using Assertions as Authorization Grants.
-Client Authentication is optional for JWT-Bearer Flow and is not needed in this CAMARA token request because the assertion is signed by the API Consumer and the assertion is interpreted as the client assertion.
+In this token request the assertion is signed by the API Consumer and the assertion is interpreted as the client authentication.

+The Authorization Server MUST validate the assertion as follows:

++ The Authorization Server MUST validate the signatur of the signed assertion.
++ The Authorization Server MUST validate that the value of "iss" is associated with the signer of the assertion.
++ The Authorization Server MUST validate the "aud" value.
++ The Authorization Server MUST validate "exp" and "iat" values.
-The request SHALL be rejected by the authorisation server if the exp claim is more than 300 seconds later than the time of receipt.
-The request SHALL be rejected if the difference between the exp claim and iat claim is more than 300 seconds.
+  + The request SHALL be rejected by the authorisation server if the exp claim is more than 300 seconds later than the time of receipt.
+  + The request SHALL be rejected if the difference between the exp claim and iat claim is more than 300 seconds.
++ The Authorization Server MUST validate that the Purpose is a "legitimate-use" purpose e.g. dpv:FraudPreventionAndDetection
++ The Authorization Server MUST validate that the client is allowed to use the Purpose.
++ The Authorization Server MUST validate that the client is allowed to use the scopes.
++ The Authorization Server MUST validate the subject.

 This flow SHOULD return short-lived access tokens.